jonpas/JNS_Skycranes/README.md

 ## Contributing

-Looking for textures to add, please make a pull request or PM (BI Forums, Armaholic) me if you would like them included!
+If you have texture(s) you would like included, please make a pull request or post an issue on this repository!
+You may also PM me on BI Forums or Armaholic.